 More specifically, the Genomatica survey found that:

-Clearly, the demand from consumers is growing.
-As are the number of sustainability options provided by manufacturers.
+Clearly, consumers demand is growing, as are the number of sustainability options provided by manufacturers.

 Increasing the Use of Recycled Raw Materials